Why do research?

 Carrying out independent research as a full member of a faculty mentor’s research group is the single most important experience for undergraduates considering a research career.
 Yale’s numerous and diverse research opportunities provide the flexibility to permit each student to begin research at a time most appropriate for that student.
 Here are a few suggestions for each class.
 Remember, these are just MY suggestions, your experiences may vary.

-Freshmen: I encourage Yale undergrads to start doing independent research during the summer after Freshman year.
+First-years: I encourage Yale undergrads to start doing independent research during the summer after their first year.
 Transitioning from high school to an academically rigorous institution such as Yale is difficult, and it is better to wait to do research (which is very time consuming) during the summer months, when you can devote a substantial portion of your time to your projects.
-Start researching labs and identify potential mentors during your freshman year, and apply to our STARS summer research program or to the Yale College Freshman Summer Research Fellowship in science and engineering.
+Start researching labs and identify potential mentors during your first year, and apply to our STARS summer research program or to the Yale College First-Year Summer Research Fellowship in science and engineering.
 These fellowships serve as a portal for many undergraduates to begin funded research over their first summer at Yale.
-Starting research in the summer after Freshman year often give rise to rewarding, in-depth research experiences, especially if continued over sophomore and junior years.
+Starting research in the summer after the first year often give rise to rewarding, in-depth research experiences, especially if continued over sophomore and junior years.

 Sophomores: Many students choose to begin their independent research as sophomores.
 For Sophomores who want to do research during the school year, you might be able to obtain funding from your research mentor, but most Sophomores work for free.
 The YCDO does not provide research support during the academic year.
 My recommendation is to wait to do research over the summer, where you can apply for the Yale College Dean’s Research Fellowship and do research at Yale, or apply for a Tetelman Fellowship to do research abroad.